OpenResty Edge Static Files: Serve Assets from the Gateway with No Back-to-Source

 Let’s go to the OpenResty Edge’s Admin web console.
 This is our sample deployment of the console.
 Every user has their own local deployment.

-We start by uploading the static resources to OpenResty Edge.
+We start by uploading the static files to OpenResty Edge.

 Go to the Global Static File page.